kivS/pohms/README.md

   pohms
   ```

-- You can also see the help for the detection command with:
+- You can also see the help for the prediction command with:
   ```bash
   pohms detect --help
   ```